Product update: new features and an API for Factry Historian

-The historian has always been and will remain a massive priority in our product development strategy.
+The process historian has always been and will remain a massive priority in our product development strategy.
 Further development will therefore continue to focus on its core functionalities: collecting, storing and visualising industrial data with maximum accuracy.
 Yet as technology never stops, some exciting new features are being developed as we speak.

 Let’s take a look at what is in the pipeline for 2021.

 1. Ability to add context to time series data

 Clients often ask whether it is possible to approach data within the context of discrete events happening during production.
 Doing this, usually requires an MES platform on top of the historian, which they often do not require at the onset.
 What they do need is to be able to add some additional context to their data.
 That is what we are about to deliver on.

 You run a cookie factory.
 Your gut feeling says that one cookie takes more energy per kg to produce than the other one.
 The bet is on.
 Yet there is no way to settle it when only measuring energy use in relation to time, as it is not certain which cookie was manufactured when.
 On top of that, there are periods in which a production line is down due to maintenance or cleaning.